 Professors Seek Freedom from ‘Anti-Semitic’ Union’s Representation

-Though Goldstein and these professors are no longer union members, New York law forces them to still accept the union’s representation.
-State law also allows union officials to treat nonmembers as second-class employees.
-The professors’ lawsuit seeks to vindicate their First Amendment rights and free them from the “exclusive representation” of a union they believe hates them.
+Six City University of New York (CUNY) professors, five of whom are Zionist Jews, were outraged when their faculty union issued a resolution they viewed as “anti-Israel” and “anti-Semitic.”
+Though the professors are no longer union members, New York’s Taylor Law forces them to still accept the union’s representation.
+The professors’ lawsuit, Goldstein v.
+Professional Staff Congress / CUNY, seeks to vindicate their First Amendment rights and free them from the “exclusive representation” of a union they believe hates them.

 Professor Flees Soviet Anti-Semitism